 The advantages of conversation designs are quite simple: the smoother the conversation between bot and human is, the better the customer experience.

 Consequently, once you have been able to implement high-quality chatbots in your company, you will also benefit more from them.

 You will be able to:

-Success stories: How businesses are using conversational design chatbots successfully
+Success stories: How businesses are leveraging the advantages of conversation design

 Bizbike: Making customers happy

 As Belgium’s biggest e-bike provider Bizbike was looking for a way to keep customers satisfied by offering quick responses and high-quality support.
 In order to increase the efficiency of their customer service and reduce the workload for their employees, Bizbike implemented the conversational design chatbot from Chatlayer.

 The automated answers were catered to the needs of Bizbike’s customers and made sure to have a smooth transfer between chatbot and agents.
 The solution was highly successful.
 Bizbike was able to save more than 40 hours per months through effective automation, and at the same time have an engaging conversation with their customers.
 Bizbike was able to increase their NPS score from 54 to 56, which means that 62 percent of their customers are actively promoting conversational chatbot solutions and the Bizbike service.